vmware-archive/pcfdev/README.md

 ==> default: Password: admin
 ```

-> `local.micropcf.io` above will show the domain configured for your MicroPCF instance.
+> `local.micropcf.io` above will show the domain configured for your PCF Dev instance.

-To stage a simple app on MicroPCF, `cd` into the app directory and run `cf push <APP_NAME>`.
+To stage a simple app on PCF Dev, `cd` into the app directory and run `cf push <APP_NAME>`.

 See cf documentation for information on [deploying apps](http://docs.cloudfoundry.org/devguide/deploy-apps/) and [attaching services](http://docs.cloudfoundry.org/devguide/services/).

 ## Contributing

-If you are interested in contributing to MicroPCF, please refer to the [contributing guidelines](CONTRIBUTING.md) and [development instructions](DEVELOP.md).
+If you are interested in contributing to PCF Dev, please refer to the [contributing guidelines](CONTRIBUTING.md) and [development instructions](DEVELOP.md).

 # Copyright